johannst/notes/src/tools/emacs.md

 "abcdef"       ;; C-j eval as function
 ```

-If a symbol is `quoted` it is not evaluated.
+If a symbol is `quote`-d it is not evaluated.
 ```lisp
 'foo
 foo            ;; C-j dont eval as value